Meet The Team

 Randall Solomon MD

 Following medical school at the State University of New York at Buffalo and residency training in Psychiatry at the University of Pittsburgh, Dr. Solomon moved to Long Island in 1989 and founded the practice that was to become Island Psychiatry.
-Twenty seven years later he is even more engaged and committed to providing the highest quality mental health care and consultation services.
+Thirty-two years later he is even more engaged and committed to providing the highest quality mental health care and consultation services.
 Dr. Solomon's perspective on life brings energy, excitement and innovation to the growing practice.
 He leads with a passionate vision for redefining mental healthcare delivery through a relentless pursuit of quality practices.
 Dr. Solomon's ultimate goal is to diminish the systemic injustices that interfere with a patient's ability to obtain the most informed care.

-Chairman and Founder, Adult & Adolescent Psychiatrist
+CEO and Founder, Adult & Adolescent Psychiatrist

 Jessica Miller, LMHC, MS Psychology